Mr Andrew Low

 David Slessar, is a successful businessman, investor and chairman of Non Profit Organisations.

 He started his early career in law, then investment banking.
 Initially he joined Allens Arthur Robinson in Melbourne and then Linklaters in London before moving to corporate finance at Macquarie Bank's predecessor Hill Samuel in London.

 David left the city becoming a business entrepreneur, establishing and developing companies in property services and later executive search.
 He is the founder and managing director of a leading executive search firm, The Walford Partnership.

-David is involved in an honorary position as National Chairman of the Australian British Chamber of Commerce.
+David was the National Chairman of the Australian British Chamber of Commerce for 18 years up to 2020.
 He salvaged the Chamber from near bankruptcy fifteen years ago and engineered its development into one of the leading Chambers in Australia.
 He was recognized for this achievement by being awarded with an OBE in 2010 .
 The Chamber now operates nationally.
 It has also achieved strong bilateral ties between Australia and the United Kingdom by its innovative and high level bi-lateral programs focusing on Infrastructure, FinTech and Health.

 David is also the Chairman of the Governor Philip Scholarship created in memoriam of Australia's first Governor and founder of modern Australia.
 This has the bilateral focus of selecting post graduate Australian students to complete masters degrees at Oxford University and British students at leading Australian Universities.